 Step 3 — Enable highlighting

-Turn on both Highlight Fluid Allowing (green) and Highlight Changing Valves (orange) toggles.
-This gives you immediate visual feedback on which valves are active and which are changing at each step transition.
+Turn on both Highlight Fluid Allowing (green) and Highlight Changing (orange) toggles.

 Step 4 — Review step-by-step transitions